Gloster House: Sale to the Salesian order

 In 1958, the house was sold to the Salesian order by the Major Evan T. Trevor Lloyd and the main house was converted into a convent and nursing home while modern school buildings were constructed in the grounds to the rear and many of the old farm buildings were demolished.
 The contents of the house were also sold off at auction.

 The house and buildings operated as a secondary school mainly for female borders but closed in 1990.
 Shortly thereafter the house fell into further disrepair.

 Macra na Feirme ownership

 The house was acquired by Macra na Feirme in 1991 and was briefly under its management before it was sold.

 Edward Haughey ownership

 The businessman and politician, Edward Haughey, Baron Ballyedmond bought the house in 1993.
 Few changes or improvements were made to the property during his period of ownership.

-Hotel and wedding venue
+Wedding venue

-In 2001, the house was purchased by Tom and Mary Alexander who slowly restored the house and converted it into a hotel and wedding venue over a period of a decade.
+In 2001, the house was purchased by Tom and Mary Alexander who slowly restored the house and converted it into a wedding and events venue over a period of a decade.